 Take a slow look through your big-picture policies and procedures.
 The goal is to find something you can publicly correct in the spirit of new year beginnings.
 Look through your existing resources, as well as the policies, procedures and resources that we make available.

 Remember, your goal is to identify an area (or areas) where you can publicly lift the integrity levels of your professionalism and your worksite.

 Locate this issue by looking over high-altitude (or big picture items).
 This way, you're more likely to find a problem with wide-ranging effects.
-Cast a comprehensive eye to assessing integrity and see what you find.
+Cast a comprehensive eye to assessing the integrity and see what you find.